 Dental implants are one of the most common methods of tooth replacement.
 Dental implants are a very reliable type of tooth replacement that both looks and feels like a real tooth.
 Dental implants provide a permanent solution if you need to replace a single tooth, or multiple teeth, in different areas.
 If taken care of, dental implants can last you a lifetime.
 The process of placing your dental implant can be somewhat lengthy.
 It begins with the replacement of your tooth’s root with metal screws, which will be used as an anchor for the false tooth placed on top.
 Once the screws have been put into place, you will need to allow the implant to heal for a few months, during which time, the implant becomes securely fused to your jawbone.
 Once the implant has healed completely, a dental crown will be placed on top and secured.

-Partial Dentures consist of replacing missing teeth attached to artificial gum connected by a metal framework which helps to hold the denture in place.
-Missing teeth can change the position of other teeth hence partial denture helps to overcome this problem and keep the teeth intact.
+Partial Dentures consist of replacing missing teeth attached to artificial gum connected by a metal framework, which helps to hold the denture in place.
+Missing teeth can change the position of other teeth, and hence partial denture helps to overcome this problem and keep the teeth intact.

 Your temporomandibular joint is a hinge that connects your jaw to the temporal bones of your skull, which are in front of each ear.
 It lets you move your jaw up and down and side to side, so you can talk, chew, and yawn.
 Problems with your jaw and the muscles in your face that control it are known as temporomandibular disorders (TMD).
 But you may hear it wrongly called TMJ, after the joint.